HenryWard/chymera-scoring/README.md

 # chymera-scoring

-This repository contains all scripts used to score data from the paper "Genetic interaction mapping and exon-resolution functional genomics with a hybrid Cas9–Cas12a platform", available to read at *insert link here*.
+This repository contains all scripts used to score data from the paper "Genetic interaction mapping and exon-resolution functional genomics with a hybrid Cas9–Cas12a platform", available to read at https://crispr.ccbr.utoronto.ca/chymera/index.html.

 To run the script "score_paralogs.R" and generate scores for the paralog CHyMErA library, perform the following steps: